- Ellie Kelepouris, MD, FAHA

 ●In adults, approximately 30 percent of people with nephrotic syndrome have an underlying medical problem, such as diabetes or lupus; the remaining cases are due to kidney disorders such as minimal change disease, focal segmental glomerulosclerosis (FSGS), or membranous nephropathy.

-Focal segmental glomerulosclerosis — Focal segmental glomerulosclerosis (FSGS) is the most common cause of nephrotic syndrome in adults.
+Focal segmental glomerulosclerosis — FSGS is the most common cause of nephrotic syndrome in adults.
 FSGS causes collapse and scarring of some glomeruli.
 The cause of primary FSGS is unknown, although some cases (usually in children or young adults) are the result of a genetic defect, an infection, or a toxic response to a drug.

-Diabetes mellitus — Kidney disease is common in people with diabetes who have chronically elevated blood glucose levels and/or high blood pressure (see "Patient education: Diabetes mellitus type 1: Overview (Beyond the Basics)" and "Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)").
+Diabetes mellitus — Kidney disease is common in people with diabetes who have chronically elevated blood glucose levels and/or high blood pressure (see "Patient education: Type 1 diabetes: Overview (Beyond the Basics)" and "Patient education: Type 2 diabetes: Overview (Beyond the Basics)").
 Some patients with more advanced disease can develop the nephrotic syndrome.

 NEPHROTIC SYNDROME SYMPTOMS